alexey-martynov/alexey-martynov.github.io/_posts/2016-04-12-c++-static-initialization.md

 His experience said:

---- Your implementation of the `Facility` is very complex.
-You are using lot external stuff, a lot of helpers which are specific to the `Facility`.
+---&nbsp;Your implementation of the `Facility` is very complex.
+You are using a lot of external stuff, a lot of helpers which are specific to the `Facility`.
 Why don't try to hide them?

 --- OK, --- Bob thought. --- I know a good pattern for it --- the "Singleton".
 I'll use it along with PIMPL idiom.
 The details of the